Changing Landscape with NLCD

 Frequently Asked Questions (FAQs)

-What is the “Riparian Area” and why does it matter?
+Riparian Area - what is the it and why does it matter?

 The Riparian Area is the land that is a specified distant from waterbodies (lakes, large rivers) and water courses (streams and rivers).
-Riparian Area, Riparian Zone, and Riparian Buffer are different terms that all refer to generally the same area - land in proximity to water.
+Riparian Area, Riparian Zone, and Riparian Buffer are different terms that all refer to generally the same thing - land in proximity to water.

 The riparian area is particularly important for water quality.
 A vegetated riparian zone results in cleaner water as vegetation filters and cleans water that runs off from the land before it reaches the stream, river, or lake.
 Other land cover types, such as developed and impervious surfaces, don't filter water while also contributing pollutants.